kamermanpr/HIP-study/completeness.md

 A descriptive analysis of the completeness of data across the 48 weeks of the trial.

-Because the BPI is used to collect the primary outcome measure for the study (pain intensity), we assummed the BPI is representative of completion rates across all outcome measures (BDI, EQ-5D, Simmonds, and SE-6).
+Because the BPI was used to collect the primary outcome measure for the study (pain intensity), we assummed the BPI would be representative of completion rates across all outcome measures (BDI, EQ-5D, Simmonds, and SE-6).

 ----